-Registered Office Registered office of our Company situated at Bhartiagram, Gajraula, District C Amroha - 244 223, Uttar Pradesh, India.
+Registered Office Registered office of our Company situated at Bhartiagram, Gajraula, District Amroha - 244 223, Uttar Pradesh, India.
 Registrar and Transfer Agent Alankit Assignments Limited Risk Management and Risk Management and Sustainability Committee as constituted by the Board Sustainability Committee of Directors.
-Senior Management The senior management of the Company appointed in accordance with Regulation 16(1)(d) of the SEBI LODR Regulations and Regulation 2(1)(bbbb) of the SEBI ICDR Regulations and as identified in the chapter titled "Our Management" on page 68.
+Senior Management The senior management of the Company appointed in accordance with Regulation $16(1)(d)$ of the SEBI LODR Regulations and Regulation $2(1)(bbb)$ of the SEBI ICDR Regulations and as identified in the chapter titled "Our Management" on page 67.
 Share Capital Share capital of our Company Shareholder(s) The holder(s) of Equity Shares of our Company, unless otherwise specified.
-Statutory Auditors / Auditor Stakeholder Relationship Committee The committee of the Board of Directors constituted as the Company's stakeholders' relationship committee in accordance with the SEBI LODR Regulations and the Companies Act.
-For details, see the chapter titled " Our Management " on page 68.
-Subsidiary / our Subsidiary Jubilant Industries Inc., the subsidiary of our Company within the meaning of Section 2(87) of the Companies Act and more fully described in the chapter titled " History and Corporate Structure " on page 61.
+Statutory Auditors / Auditor The statutory auditors of our Company, BGJC & Associates, LLP, Chartered Accountants.
+Stakeholder Relationship Committee The committee of the Board of Directors constituted as the Company's stakeholders' relationship committee in accordance with the SEBI LODR Regulations and the Companies Act.
+For details, see the chapter titled " Our Management " on page 67.
+Subsidiary / our Subsidiary Jubilant Industries Inc., the subsidiary of our Company within the meaning of Section 2(87) of the Companies Act and more fully described in the chapter titled " History and Corporate Structure " on page 60.